justin-napolitano/add-submodule-script/index.md

 ./add_submodule.sh https://github.com/username/repo.git content/posts
 ```

-This will add the submodule `repo` inside `content/posts/repo`, create a branch `repo`, push it, and open a PR.
+This adds the `repo` submodule inside `content/posts/repo`, creates a branch named `repo`, commits the change, pushes the branch, and opens a pull request against `main`.

-## Why this project matters for my career
+## Summary

-Automating repetitive tasks like adding submodules saves me time and reduces errors, which means I can focus on writing better code and shipping features faster.
-It also demonstrates my ability to streamline workflows using scripting and GitHub automation — skills that are highly valuable in any software development role.
-Plus, sharing this script publicly helps me build a portfolio of practical tools and shows my commitment to improving developer experience.
+This script encapsulates a common Git submodule workflow into a single executable command, reducing manual steps and potential errors.
+It leverages the GitHub CLI to integrate pull request creation directly from the command line, streamlining collaboration and code review processes.

-Thanks for reading!
-If you find this script useful, feel free to fork it, suggest improvements, or share your own automation tips.
+Future improvements could focus on error handling, customization, and supporting batch operations.